Nacionale

 Nacionale is an Albanian-language digital online news outlet and cultural-journalistic portal based in Pristina, Kosovo.
 Launched in March 2022, it is operated by Media Group Publico LLC, fully owned by journalist and former politician Berat Buzhala.
-The platform offers original articles, videos, podcasts, and explanatory journalism; its TV content includes programs such as "Ditari i Buzhala" on RTV 21 and "Ora e Nacionales" on Channel 10.
+The platform offers original articles, videos, podcasts, and explanatory journalism; its TV content includes programs such as Ditari i Buzhalës on RTV21 and Ora e Nacionales on Kanal 10.

-Ownership and Background
+Ownership and background

 Media Group Publico LLC was established on 2 March 2022 by Berat Buzhala and Besnik Kallaba, with initial ownership of 95% and 5% respectively.
 By 3 June 2022, Kallaba transferred his share, making Buzhala the sole owner and director.